LochanPS/-Titanic-ML-Project-Predicting-Passenger-Survival/README.md

 Titanic Survival Prediction – Random Forest Model

 This is a machine learning project where I built a Random Forest model to predict passenger survival on the Titanic dataset provided by Kaggle.
+**Feature engineered using passenger data and insights from the ship’s actual layout to improve survival prediction.**

 Objective